-Under a pure Gaussian variational assumption, it is instinctive to optimize the LB for the mean vector $\zeta_1 = \mu$ and variance-covariance matrix $\zeta_2 = \S$.
-In the wider FFVI setting with $\mathcal{Q}$ being the exponential family, the LB is often optimized in terms of the natural parameter $\lambda$ \cite{wainwright2008graphical}.
-The application of the SGD update based on the standard gradient is problematic because it ignores the information geometry of the distribution $q_\zeta$ \cite{amari1998natural}, as it implicitly relies on the Euclidean distance to capture the dissimilarity between two distributions in terms of the euclidean norm $\vert \vert \zeta_t - \zeta \vert \vert^2$, which can indeed be a quite poor and misleading measure of dissimilarity \cite{khan2018fastyetsimple}.
+A straightforward approach to maximize the LB is that of using a gradient-based method such as SGD, ADAM, RMSprop.
+In the FFVI setting with $\mathcal{Q}$ being the exponential family, the LB is often optimized in terms of the natural parameter $\lambda$ \cite{wainwright2008graphical}.
+The application of the SGD update based on the standard gradient is problematic because it ignores the information geometry of the distribution $q_\lambda$ \cite{amari1998natural}, as it implicitly relies on the Euclidean norm to capture the dissimilarity between two distributions which can indeed be a quite poor and misleading measure of dissimilarity \cite{khan2018fastyetsimple}.
 By replacing the Euclidean norm with the KL divergence, the SGD update results in the following natural gradient update:

-The natural gradient update results in better steps directions towards the optimum when optimizing the parameter of a distribution.
-The natural gradient of $\LB\br{\lambda}$ is obtained by rescaling the gradient $\nabla_\lambda \LB\br{\lambda}$ by the inverse of the Fisher Information Matrix (FIM) $\I_\lambda$,
+The natural gradient update results in better step directions towards the optimum when optimizing the parameter of a distribution.
+The natural gradient of $\LB\br{\lambda}$ is obtained by rescaling the euclidean gradient $\nabla_\lambda \LB\br{\lambda}$ by the inverse of the Fisher Information Matrix (FIM) $\I_\lambda$,